How to store cheese

 Remove any plastic wrapping

-Wrapping your cheese in any type of plastic, whether it be cellophane or bags, prevents it from breathing and builds up too much moisture.
-Sealing it in plastic alters the protective rind that preserves the cheese, and eventually removes any flavor and texture.
+Wrapping your cheese in any type of plastic prevents it from breathing and leads to moisture build-up.
+Sealing cheese in plastic also alters the protective rind that acts as a preservative and ultimately removes flavor and texture.

 Use cheese paper or aluminium foil

-Conserve your cheese by covering it in wax paper and aluminium foil.
-This keeps it from drying out, and allows it to breathe, ensuring that your cheese lasts as long as possible.
-Once wrapped you should place your cheese in an airtight container, to make sure it gets the right amount of moisture.
-A plastic container also stops strong cheeses from emitting extreme odor, and shields against pressure and bumps.
+To make sure your favorite cheese stays fresh, wrap it in cheese paper.
+This keeps the cheese from drying out and allows it to breathe, ensuring it will last longer.
+Once wrapped, you should place your cheese in an airtight container to make sure it gets the right amount of moisture.
+A plastic container also protects the cheese from bumps and ensures that especially pungent aromas won’t escape!

-Soft cheeses, such as Brie and Camembert, will last several weeks if wrapped in wax paper under proper conditions, while firm cheeses, i.e. cheddar and parmesan, thrive inside aluminium foil.
+Soft cheeses, such as Brie and Camembert, will last several weeks if wrapped in cheese paper and stored correctly.

 Don’t wrap it too tightly